berenslab/iclr-dataset/README.md

 ## Data version and maintenance

 **Oct 2025:** added blind submissions to ICLR 2026.
 Improved keywords parsing (splitting by semicolon), also for previous years.
+Classes are the same as for the 2025v2 version (see below for changes w.r.t the paper version) except for:

+- 4 new classes have been added:

+  - `3D scenes` with keywords `3d reconstruction`, `novel view synthesis`, `nerf`, and `gaussian splatting`.
+  - `speech` with keywords `speech synthesis`, `text-to-speech`, and `speech recognition`.
+  - `molecules` with keywords `drug discovery` and `molecule generation`.
+  - `PDEs` with keywords `partial differential equations`, `dynamical systems`, `pdes`, and `pde`.

+Note that when new classes are added they are used for the whole dataset (newly added papers but also older papers).
+That means that labels for some papers may be different to older versions of the dataset, since an older paper may belong now to an newly added class.

 **May 2025:** added full information on ICLR 2025 submissions.
 Fixed some bugs in scraping of 2017--2018 submissions.
 Added a new column with OpenReview IDs of each author (starting with 2021).